SansGuidon/bookmarks/README.md

 * [Bob Reselman](http://devopsagenda.techtarget.com/opinion/Why-the-promise-of-low-code-software-platforms-is-deceiving) - (2018) Why the promise of low-code software platforms is deceiving
 > Low-code/no-code platforms mean anyone can code, right?
 Wrong.
 This is a dangerous thought for enterprises.
 * [Mike Fisher](https://codeascraft.com/2018/01/04/selecting-a-cloud-provider/) - (2018) Selecting a Cloud Provider
+* [Jim Bird](http://swreflections.blogspot.be/2015/07/dont-blame-bad-software-on-developers.html) - (2015) Don’t Blame Bad Software on Developers – Blame it on their Managers

 ## Cryptocurrency
 > News